schwilklab/schwilklab.github.io/_pages/data-code.md

 ### Online data and source code for published papers  ###

-Below, in reverse chronological order, I have listed publications for which I have posted source code and/or data.
+Below, in reverse chronological order, I have listed publications for which I have posted source code and/or data here on my website.
+After 2013, all data and code for papers have been archived with the journal, zenodo, etc.

 #### Schwilk et al, 2013 *PLoS One* ####